Řehenice: Etymology

 The name is derived from the personal name Řehen (which is probably a variant of Řehoř), meaning "the village of Řehen's people".

 Geography

 Řehenice is located about 10 km north of Benešov and 21 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 508 m above sea level.
 The Sázava River flows along the southern municipal border, just outside the municipality.

 History

 The first written mention of Řehenice is from 1384.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no significant monuments in Řehenice.
-Among the protected cultural monuments in the municipality are a former inn from the end of the 18th century, located in Křiváček, and terrain remains of the Božešice Fort (today an archaeological site), which stood here in the 13th–15th centuries.
+Among the protected cultural monuments in the municipality are a former inn from the end of the 18th century, located in Křiváček, and terrain remains of the Božešice Fortress (today an archaeological site), which stood here in the 13th–15th centuries.